toryathome/jeischeduler/README.md

   - Click "Install Now" and follow the prompts.
 - **macOS Users:**
   - Open the downloaded package file (`.pkg`) and follow the installation instructions.
-- **Linux Users:**
-  - Python 3 may already be installed.
-If not, open the Terminal and install it using your package manager.

 ---